henryrobbins/dmtools/README.md

 [![codecov](https://codecov.io/gh/henryrobbins/dmtools/branch/master/graphs/badge.svg)](https://codecov.io/gh/henryrobbins/dmtools)

 dmtools (Digital Media Tools) is a Python package providing low-level tools for working with digital media programmatically.
-It support the PNG and [Netpbm][1] image file formats as well as the MPEG-4 and [WAV][2] video and audio file formats respectively.
+It supports the PNG and [Netpbm][1] image file formats as well as the MPEG-4 and [WAV][2] video and audio file formats respectively.

 The `transform` module provides image transformation tools such as rescale (based on the [ImageMagick][3] implementation) and composite (based on the [Cairo][4] implementation).
-The `adjustments` module provides a curves tool and the `colorspace` module provides for colorspace conversion tools.
+The `adjustments` module provides a curves tool and the `colorspace` module provides colorspace conversion tools.
 The `arrange` module provides image layout tools.
-Lastly, the `animation` and `sound` modules provides tools for working with video and sound respectively.
+Lastly, the `animation` and `sound` modules provide tools for working with video and sound respectively.
 For more details, see the [Documentation][8].

 # Installations